 Asian carp are voracious feeders that quickly consume the small plants in rivers and lakes, toppling the ecosystem food pyramid and drastically reducing native fish populations.
 Dramatic changes to the Mississippi River ecosystem could impact migratory birds and other wildlife that depend on the diversity of available food in the river and its floodplain.
-One species of carp is renowned for their ability to jump as high as 10 feet out of the water, injuring boaters.
+One species of carp is renowned for their ability to jump as high as 10 feet out of the water, damaging boats and even injuring boaters.
 The potential of Asian carp to discourage boating and displace the prized fisheries of Minnesota will have serious economic consequences for the state and will impact visitors’ experiences in these two special national park units.

 To combat this threat, NPCA is co-chairing the Stop Carp Coalition, with support from local partners representing conservation groups, anglers, marinas, and private property owners, to advocate for strategies that will help stop Asian carp from establishing a foothold in Minnesota.